Skip to content

 Tip

-The screws should go in easily without resistance.
-If you encounter resistance, check for misalignment between the riser and the motor plate, as shown in the photo below:
+The screws should go in smoothly without resistance.
+If you encounter resistance, check for misalignment between the riser and the motor plate like in the photo below:

 Tip

-If the pinion gears are placed onto the wrong shafts, the larger gear will collide with the motor plate:
+If the pinion gears are placed on the wrong shafts, the larger gear will collide with the motor plate:

 Step 3: Wheel assembly

-Use the 3 screws included with the Colson wheel kit to mount the 45T bevel gear onto the wheel hub.
+Use the three screws included with the Colson wheel kit to mount the 45T bevel gear onto the wheel hub.
 See video (2x speed):

 Note

-These screws should turn smoothly with no resistance until they are fully inserted.
-However, we have found that quality issues with the bevel gear screw hole threads can sometimes occur.
-In the video, we first insert the 3 screws directly into the gear to verify that the screw holes were tapped properly.
+These screws should turn smoothly with no resistance until fully inserted.
+However, we have found that the bevel gear's screw hole threads sometimes have quality issues.
+In the video, we first insert the three screws directly into the gear to check that the threads were tapped properly.

 Note

-The inner face of the bevel gear should be flush with the wheel hub, and the 3 screws should extend slightly beyond the face.
-See photo:
+The inner face of the bevel gear should be flush against the wheel hub, and the three screws should extend slightly beyond the face:

 Next, insert the R8 bearing and wheel spacer into the wheel hub on the bevel gear side, and the R6 bearing on the opposite side.
 See video (2x speed):